Course Material “Creative Research”

 This is an important assignment.
 Basically, it asks you to scope a scientific topic and write a compact scientific-style introduction about it.

 Find a scientific topic that interests you.
 Gather exactly 7 published scientific papers that together form a good overview of this topic and read them.
-Write a 2-page paper (in English, no longer!) in which you describe the current state of this scientific topic, and use the 7 papers as references.
+Write a 2-page paper (in English) in which you describe the current state of this scientific topic, and use the 7 papers as references.
 Write in your own words, and in academic style, meaning that it should be readable sentences, not just bulleted items.

 Tips: make sure that your topic is not too large or too small.
 A large topic will give you way too many papers to select from, a small topic not enough.
 Typically, if nearly all the 7 references are of the same author, your topic is too small.